Our Mission Statement: Founded by our community, we help people live

 - We are a member agency of the United Way of the Coastal Empire, the National Partnership for Hospice Innovation and the Georgia Hospice and Palliative Care Organization.
-We are particularly proud to be the only hospice in the Coastal Empire to be accredited by the Joint Commission, one of the most prestigious quality reviews in American healthcare.
+We are especially proud to be the only hospice in the Coastal Empire to be accredited by the Joint Commission, one of the most prestigious quality reviews in American healthcare.